Skip to Main Content

 There are currently two recreation opportunities on our California Timberlands that offer permitted recreational access for the general public.

 • Willits Woods - The Willits Woods Permit Program is located on a 19,000-acre property that is located 6.5 miles west along State Highway 20 from the town of Willits, California.
 It comprises both forested and woodland prairie habitats and contains a wide range of wildlife species.
-The land is a sustainably managed working forest where harvesting and reforestation activity will be regularly occuring.
-This program offers several different recreational permits to enter and enjoy hiking, biking, exploring, non-commercial berry and mushroom picking, ATV riding and other outdoor activities.
-It offers individual and family permits with both motorized and non-motorized access options.
-A limited number of hunting permits are also available.
+The land is a sustainably managed working forest where harvesting and reforestation activity will be regularly occurring.
+This program offers permits for hunting with both motorized and non-motorized access options.
+A limited number of permits are available.
 For more information on specific permit availability, pricing, rules, and regulations, please visit the "My Outdoor Agent” online sales platform.1

 • Camp Bauer, our picnic grounds located in Korbel, California, is available for lease to the public by reservation only.
 This facility includes an outdoor kitchen pavilion with electricity and non-potable water, restrooms, picnic tables, horseshoe pit, and baseball field.
 To learn more about this facility, please call (707) 668-4401 or email campbauer@greendiamond.com.